-MM16 Objective CZM04 - To prohibit development within areas liable to coastal flooding, other than in accordance with the Flood Risk Management Guidelines for Planning Authorities (Department of the Environment, Heritage and Local Government and Office of Public Works, 2009).
-MM17 Objective SS06 - To ensure the zoning of lands for residential use is in accordance with the Core Strategy and Settlement Strategy.
-The development of this Ø zoned land is subject to adequate capacity being sset available in the relevant wastewater treatment a facilities in the interests of the protecting water Material Assets resources in the area. × MM18 Objective WS04 - To ensure the delivery of an adequate and reliable public water supply which serves the domestic, commercial and industrial needs of the County.
-MM19 Objective PS01 - To protect the architectural heritage of County Wexford and to include structures considered to be of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest in the Record of Protected age Structures Cultural Heritage MM20 Objective AH01 - To conserve and protect archaeological sites, monuments (including their settings), underwater archaeology and objects within the jurisdiction of Wexford County Council including those listed on the Record of Monuments and Places, the Register of Historic Monuments or newly discovered sub-surface archaeological remains.
+MM16 Objective CZM04 - To prohibit development with Objective CZM04 - To prohibit development within areas liable to coastal flooding, other than in accordance with the Flood Risk Management Guidelines for Planning Authorities (Department of the Environment, Heritage and Local Government and Office of Public Works, 2009).
+MM17 Objective SS07 - To ensure the zoning of lands for residential use is in accordance with the Core Strategy and Settlement Strategy.
+The development of this S zoned land is subject to adequate capacity being sset available in the relevant wastewater treatment al A facilities in the interests of the protecting water Material Assets resources in the area. × × MM18 Objective WS05 - To ensure the delivery of an adequate and reliable public water supply which serves the domestic, commercial and industrial needs of the County.
+MM19 Objective PS01 - To protect the architectural heritage of County Wexford and to include structures considered to be of special architectural, historical, archaeological, artistic, cultural, scientific, social or technical interest in the Record of Protected Cultural Heritage Structures Herit MM20 Objective AH01 - To conserve and protect l a archaeological sites, monuments (including their Sultu settings), underwater archaeology and objects within 0 the jurisdiction of Wexford County Council including those listed on the Record of Monuments and Places, the Register of Historic Monuments or newly discovered sub-surface archaeological remains.

-MM21 Objective RH07 - To minimise the individual or cumulative adverse visual impacts that local concentrations of one-off housing, outside of settlements, may have on Upland, River Valley and Φ Coastal landscape character units or Landscapes of Landscape Greater Sensitivity.
-In this regard, in locations where the Council considers that there is a risk of individual Га or cumulative adverse impacts, the Council will only consider proposals for housing developments where the applicant has demonstrated an overriding need to reside in the particular location in accordance with the criteria contained in Table No. 11.
+MM21 Objective RH07 - To minimise the individual or cumulative adverse visual impacts that local concentrations of one-off housing, outside of settlements, may have on Upland, River Valley and 0 Coastal landscape character units or Landscapes of andscape Greater Sensitivity.
+In this regard, in locations where spu the Council considers that there is a risk of individual Га or cumulative adverse impacts, the Council will only consider proposals for housing developments where the applicant has demonstrated an overriding need to reside in the particular location in accordance with the criteria contained in Table No. 12.